ibm-cloud-docs/ContinuousDelivery/di_working.md

 5. Click **Code coverage** to view the minimum code coverage required.
 Anything equal to or over 80% will release to the next stage.
 6. Click **Risk analysis** to check whether your deployment passed or failed the gate.
 Risk is evaluated based on the defined policies within {{site.data.keyword.DRA_short}}.
 7. Select the build with the failed policy to view the test summary details.

-## Alternative tutorials
-{: #alternative-tutorials}

-You can also use {{site.data.keyword.DRA_short}} with Jenkins and other continuous integration and continuous delivery tools.
-Explore the following resources for more information about using {{site.data.keyword.DRA_short}} with Jenkins and other continuous integration and continuous delivery tools.

-* [Integrate DevOps Insights with an IBM Continuous Delivery pipeline](https://www.ibm.com/cloud/garage/tutorials/integrate-devops-insights-with-cd-pipeline){: external}.
-Learn how to configure a CD pipeline to send, build, and deploy information to {{site.data.keyword.DRA_short}} and define policies that analyze deployment risk.

-* [Integrate DevOps Insights with Jenkins](https://www.ibm.com/cloud/garage/tutorials/use-jenkins-plugin-to-post-data-to-devops-insights){: external}.
-Learn how to set up and use the {{site.data.keyword.DRA_short}} Jenkins plug-in to publish build, test, and deployment data to {{site.data.keyword.DRA_short}}.

-* [Integrate DevOps Insights using the IBM Cloud CLI](https://www.ibm.com/cloud/garage/tutorials/use-cli-to-post-data-to-devops-insights){: external}.
-Learn how to set up the environment and use the CLI to publish build, test, and deployment data to {{site.data.keyword.DRA_short}}.

 ## Next steps
 {: #tutorial-next-steps}